futuresystems-courses/465-project-mckibbenc-rebecca-appelbaum-imthinhvu/README.md

 sudo vi /etc/hosts

 Remove text from the top of the file up until it reaches 127.0.0.1 localhost, your file should begin with this line.
+Then try re-running the "cm spark start" command again to start your Spark cluster.